Legal Insurance

 For example, the Social Security Administration (SSA) guarantees benefits to married couples, but not necessarily to partners in a civil union.
 And while the surviving spouse of a veteran may be eligible for health coverage and other federal assistance, this isn’t always the case for spouses in a civil union.
 Other federal rights that differ for civil unions include not being able to file jointly on federal taxes or file visa petitions for a spouse or fiancé(e) who isn't a citizen.6

 Another major difference between civil unions and marriages is how they’re recognized across states.
 Marriages are recognized in every state — if you get married in California, it will be recognized in Florida — but civil unions are not.
-If you and your partner get a civil union certificate in one state and then move to another state, you might not be recognized as a legal partnership.
+If you and your partner get a civil union certificate in one state and then move to another state, your union might not be recognized as a legal partnership.